Navigation

 ENDIF.

-ENDMETHOD.To navigate to an application without adding it to the call stack, use:
+ENDMETHOD.To navigate to an app without pushing it onto the call stack:

 METHOD z2ui5_if_app~main.